-{¶26} Lastly, Meade argues that the Bratenahl respondents did not comply with the conditions precedent for holding an executive session at the August 19, 2015 Bratenahl Council meeting.
+{¶27} Lastly, Meade argues that the Bratenahl respondents did not comply with the conditions precedent for holding an executive session at the August 19, 2015 Bratenahl Council meeting.

-{¶27} An executive session is a closed-door conference convened by a public body, after a roll call vote, that is attended by only the members of the public body (and those they invite), that excludes the public.
+{¶28} An executive session is a closed-door conference convened by a public body, after a roll call vote, that is attended by only the members of the public body (and those they invite), that excludes the public.
 R.C.
 121.22(G).
 The OMA allows for executive sessions in certain limited circumstances.
 R.C.
 121.22(G)(1)-(8); State ex rel.
 Long v.
 Cardington Village Council, 92 Ohio St.3d 54, 2001-Ohio-130, 748 N.E.2d 58.
 As relevant here, they include the consideration of the purchase of property for public purposes and conferences with an attorney concerning disputes involving the public body that is the subject of pending or imminent court action.
 R.C.
 121.22(G)(2)-(3).

-$\{\P 28\}$ Meade acknowledges that the record provides an after-the-fact assertion that a motion to enter executive session was made, but contends that the official record fails to indicate whether the motion to enter executive session stated an actual purpose and whether there was a roll call vote.
+$\{\P 29\}$ Meade acknowledges that the record provides an after-the-fact assertion that a motion to enter executive session was made, but contends that the official record fails to indicate whether the motion to enter executive session stated an actual purpose and whether there was a roll call vote.

-{¶29} However, a review of the audio recording of the August 19, 2015 Bratenahl Council Meeting evidences that the motion and roll call vote to hold executive session were clearly taken.
-The motion and roll call vote took place before the court reporter began transcribing the record.
-The roll call vote is also reflected in the Bratenahl Clerk's notes, which was provided during discovery.
-Additionally, the transcript of the August 19, 2015 meeting indicates council's entrance into executive session.
+{[30] A review of the transcript of the August 19, 2015 Bratenahl Council Meeting evidences that council began its meeting with an executive session.
 Mayor Licastro asked that the record reflect that council went into executive session to talk about acquisition of land and threatened litigation, which is permissible under R.C.
 121.22(G)(2)-(3).
 Mayor Licastro also states that the motion to enter executive session was made by Councilmember Puffenberger and seconded by Councilmember Murphy.
 Mayor Licastro then states that Councilmember Puffenberger made the motion to return to the public session and the motion was seconded by then-Councilmember Bacci.
-The foregoing satisfies the statutory requirements for entering an executive session.
+The foregoing satisfies the statutory requirements for entering an executive session.6

-{¶30} In light of the foregoing, we find that Meade offered no evidence to rebut the presumption that the Bratenahl respondents did not comply with the OMA.
+{¶31} In light of the foregoing, we find that Meade offered no evidence to rebut the presumption that the Bratenahl respondents did not comply with the OMA.
 Therefore, we find that the trial court properly granted summary judgment in favor of the Bratenahl respondents and properly denied Meade's motion for summary judgment.

-{¶31} The first and second assignments of error are overruled.
+$\{\P32\}$ The first and second assignments of error are overruled.